ranton256/used_car_sale_price_analysis/README.md

 This notebook loads the model trained from the regression notebook and uses it along with user inputs to predict the listing price for a used vehicle.
+This is mainly for troubleshooting locally.

 ## Streamlit notebook

-To use the streamlit notebook.
+To run the streamlit notebook locally, if all the

 ### TODO: add the geo by state diagram